nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/code-review-best-practices.md

 At this point in your career, practicing code reviews will also help you learn to articulate what you know about coding.
 You know so much already - Let's talk about it!
 This is a vital skill in showing others what you know, particularly in job interviews!

-## How do we accomplish a great Code Review?
+## How do we accomplish a great code review?

 When you start a review of someone else's code, there is a lot to take in!
 It is important to approach a code review much like you would with your own code.
 Start by taking in an overview of the app.